 Absolutely!
 It was 10 weeks of hard work but I enjoyed almost every moment of it.
 It was engaging, challenging and interesting.

 For me the only negative was that I was in the first cohort and as expected there were some kinks to iron out and a learning curve for the instructors.
 At times I was left feeling more self-directed than I would have liked, having to decide what to focus on when choosing a project, which I found to be a tough choice being that everything was new to me.
 I knew that I was in the first group, when signing up and so it was expected, as well it was interesting to see a lean startup in action.

 Those joining the course will benefit from the learning curve gained with the first cohort.
 Improvements are still being made with each cohort (keeping the feedback loop short and learning from each, you can read more about it on the Makers Academy Blog)

-I believe I could have learned this with the various online tutorials, blog posts, screen casts etc. however it wold have taken me a lot longer to learn what I learned in 10 weeks at Makers had I tried to learn it on my own.
-I suspect if I tried to learn on my own part time while working full-time it would have taken at least 18 months (probably more) to get where I am now and it would have been a much more frustrating experience which could have been an off-putting experience.
+I believe I could have learned with the various online tutorials, blog posts, screencasts etc. however it would have taken me a lot longer to learn what I learned in 10 weeks at Makers had I tried to learn it on my own.
+I suspect if I tried to learn on my own part time while working full-time it would have taken at least 18 months (probably more) to get where I am now and it would have been a much more frustrating experience which could have been off-putting.

 Taking 10 weeks to truly focus on something makes a big difference to one’s learning curve.
-I learned this when I was 19 and spent 5 weeks one summer in a French immersion program.
-I learnt more during those 5 weeks then I did in 10 years in the classroom.
-I was surrounded by French 24/7 in practical situations (if I wanted the ketchup I had better figure out how to ask for it!) with some class room instruction (all in French of course).
+I found this out when I was 19 and spent 5 weeks one summer in a French immersion program.
+I learnt more during those 5 weeks than 10 years in the classroom.
+I was surrounded by French 24/7 in practical situations (like if I wanted the ketchup I had better figure out how to ask for it!) and some classroom instruction (all in French of course).

 Makers Academy was very similar to this.
 We learned to code by spending as much time as possible working with code.
 We pair-programmed and worked on group projects to gain as much practical experience in different aspects of life as a developer as possible.
-The instructors made sure to leave us to figure things out and get unstuck ourselves only stepping in to guide us when asked, and there were lectures mixed in to build up our understanding of topics and table tennis to teach us to take beaks to help think more clearly (I’m still terrible at both TT and taking breaks).
+The instructors made sure to leave us to figure things out and get unstuck ourselves only stepping in to guide us when asked.
+There were lectures mixed in to build up our understanding of topics and table tennis to teach us to take breaks to help think more clearly (I’m still terrible at both TT and taking breaks).